Brendan-H/MathMatchup/ReadMe.md

 [nextjs_website](/nextjs_website/) - Directory that stores the brand-new MathMatchup website, written with Typescript using Next.js

+Roadmap.md - A roadmap of planned features

+testingscript.py - A python script that simulates a full class of players, letting you participate in a "real" game when you're using the app.
+Does everything needed to have a full game, with breakpoints that give you a chance to join the game on the frontend as well as play through the full game.

 ## Why rewrite the website?

 It is always hard to throw away code, but I made the decision to completely rewrite the website for MathMatchup.
 The original website was written in Flutter, which, while familiar to me (something that sped up development), is not a great choice for a mostly static website because it has slow initial loading times and no SEO.
 Using Next.js solves both of these problems well (and gave me something new to learn), so it was an obvious choice.